silashatfield/web-invoice/readme.txt

 = 2.2.0 =
 * Tested some functionality with Wordpress 4.1
-* Fixed the errors after installing
+* Fixed the errors after installing and creating a new invoice
 * Fixed the footer text in the middle of the screen
-* Removed invoice attachments so it will work with RoundCube
+* Removed invoice attachments in emails so it will work with RoundCube